willjhenry/gefs-precip-poc/README.md

 The focus will be in the Laufenburg region, specifically around the Laufenburg hydropower plant on the Swiss-German border.
 This is part of the High Rhine sub-basin, which is a hydropower-heavy region.
 Attempts will be made to improve upon the GEFS ensemble total precipitation 120-144h forecast for the Laufenburg region (one grid point for now).

-See the luafenburg_precip_forecast_exploration.ipynb notebook for the exploration of the data and the models.
+See the luafenburg_precip_forecast_exploration.ipynb notebook for the exploration of the data and the model(s).
+Code for downloading and arranging the data is in the scripts/ directory.
+A 'hydro' python package is used for the models and data processing classes.

 ## Overview

 This project demonstrates how to adjust GEFS ensemble precipitation forecasts to better capture tail events (extreme rainfall) using two approaches:

 - **CRPS-optimized Gamma Neural Network**: A deterministic neural network trained with Continuous Ranked Probability Score (CRPS) loss

-- **Bayesian Neural Network**: A probabilistic approach providing uncertainty quantification
+- **Bayesian Neural Network**: (Not implemented yet) A probabilistic approach providing uncertainty quantification

 The project targets a specific Rhine basin location (47.5565597°N, 8.0483°E) and compares raw GEFS performance against post-processed forecasts, emphasizing improvements in extreme precipitation prediction.

-## Features

-- **Automated GEFS Data Acquisition**: Downloads and processes GEFS ensemble data from NOAA's AWS Open Data
-- **ERA5 Ground Truth Integration**: Incorporates ERA5 reanalysis data for reliable ground truth observations
-- **Incremental Processing**: Memory-efficient CSV saving with checkpointing for large-scale processing
-- **Modular Architecture**: Clean separation between data acquisition, processing, and modeling
-- **Reproducible Environment**: Full dependency management with `pip-tools`

 ## Installation